phpmd/phpmd/src/site/rst/rules/index.rst

 List of rulesets and rules contained in each ruleset.

-- `Clean Code Rules`__: The Clean Code Ruleset contains a collection of rules that enforce clean code principles.
+- `Clean Code Rules`__: The Clean Code ruleset contains rules that enforce a clean code base.
+This includes rules from SOLID and object calisthenics.
 - `Code Size Rules`__: The Code Size Ruleset contains a collection of rules that find code size related problems.
 - `Controversial Rules`__: This ruleset contains a collection of controversial rules.
 - `Design Rules`__: The Code Size Ruleset contains a collection of rules that find software design related problems.